dariusjlukas/EmbeddedController-fakebattery/README.md

 # Framework Laptop Embedded Controller (EC)

+# Warning: This modified EC firmware will falsely report battery statistics.
+Do not use with a battery attached!
+It could damage or destroy the battery and laptop!
+## This modified EC code is intended to enable bios updates on standalone mainboards (the bios update process checks that a battery is attached and refuses to continue if there is none).
+It is largely untested (it worked once) and could brick, damage, or destroy your machine!
+## Using this with a battery attached is very dangerous!
+Because the battery management code has been modified, the charge controller could attempt to overcharge the battery, which could lead to destroying the battery or it catching fire!
+Only use this with the battery detached!
+Honestly, I would recommend not using this code at all.

+## Compiler Warning: Do not use with gcc > 10.
+Doing so will brick your machine!
+More info here: [https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/](https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/)
+I compiled this code on Ubuntu 20.04 with arm-none-eabi-gcc 9.2.1.

+The problem with updating the bios on Framework mainboards that lack a battery is the update tool performs a check of the battery level before starting.
+No battery = 0%, so standalone mainboards will fail the check and the update will fail.
+This modified EC controller will report the existence of a charged battery when there is none, thus allowing the bios update to proceed.
+It should be noted that losing power during a bios update will likely brick your device, so proceed with caution.
+The process I followed is based on the post found here: [https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/](https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/).
+Read that first before continuing.
+You will need to follow the process used in that post to upload the modified EC firmware.

+The rough steps to update the bios on a framework laptop **with no battery attached**, running linux (I am on Fedora 37) are:
+1. Build the modified EC firmware image.
+2. Load the EC firmware image using the process from article here: [https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/](https://www.howett.net/posts/2022-04-adding-an-ec-feature-1/).
+3. Boot into your operating system and confirm that the system thinks there is a battery attached.
+It should show up as nearly fully charged.
+4. Ensure the power cable is plugged into the *left* side of the mainboard.
+This is because the bios update will update the PD (power delivery) controllers, updating the right side first then the left side.
+When the PD controller is updated, the laptop will loose power.
+The workaround is to run the update once with the power plugged in on the left, and again with the power plugged in on the right.
+5. Use LVFS to start the update (tutorial here: [https://moverest.xyz/blog/update-bios-uefi-with-fwupd/](https://moverest.xyz/blog/update-bios-uefi-with-fwupd/)).
+The screen may go dark and the fans should ramp up. *Do not remove power or turn off the device while this is happening*.
+The updater will first update the bios/uefi, then the EC, then the right PD controller, and finally it will try to update the left PD controller.
+The left PD controller update will fail and cause the system to loose power and restart.
+Upon restarting you may see a screen saying the bios update failed due to a missing battery, however the bios update should have completed successfully.
+Boot into your OS to make sure everything is still working.
+6. Run `fwupdmgr get-devices` to get the status of the updated devices.
+The update may show as incomplete.
+7. Re-flash the modified EC code, since the previous update overwrote it.
+8. Plug the power cable into the right side and use LVFS to re-run the update.
+9. This time the update should succeed.
+Run `fwupdmgr get-devices` to confirm that the firmware update was a success.

+As an aside, after updating my bios I noticed that my WiFi/Bluetooth were missing.
+This was caused by a new setting in the bios that enabled/disabled WiFi/Bluetooth defaulting to disabled.

+### What follows below is from the Framework EC repo readme:

 ## Introduction

 This project holds the code used for the Framework Laptop Embedded Controller.